stevekinney/refrigerator-adventures/README.md

 ## Fetching From the Database

-Let's right some code to pull stuff out of the database.
+Let's write some code to pull stuff out of the database.

 ```js
 const environment = process.env.NODE_ENV || 'development';